 The free bet itself will not be part of any winnings you get back from it.
 This can be very consequential if you use a free bet on a wager with short odds.
 Take for example a $100 free bet at -500 odds.
 You would end up receiving $20 in your account if the bet wins.

 Yes, we definitely believe PointsBet’s welcome bonus is worthwhile.
 It might be a trifle discouraging to receive free bets as refunds, especially considering you don’t get their value back if they win.
-However, this is typical of most similar offers at online sportsbooks throughout Maryland.
+However, this is typical of most similar bonuses at online sportsbooks in Maryland.